Daniyal Mueenuddin: Career

 In 1993, with the farm running fairly smoothly, he decided to spend time in the West again and moved back to the US where he attended Yale Law School for three years, serving as Editor-in-Chief of the Yale Journal of International Law and as Director of the Allard K. Lowenstein International Human Rights Clinic.
 After graduation he worked briefly at Human Rights Watch and then as a corporate lawyer at the New York firm Debevoise & Plimpton between 1998 and 2001.
 However he found the life unsatisfying and decided to begin a new career in writing, explaining that:

 Sitting in my office on the forty-second floor of a black skyscraper in Manhattan, looking out over the East river, I gradually developed confidence in the stories I had lived through during those years on the farm.
 I realized that I was in a unique position to write these stories for a Western audience – stories about the farm and the old feudal ways, the dissolving feudal order and the new way coming, the sleek businessmen from the cities.
 I resigned from the law firm, returned to Pakistan, and began writing the stories that make up In Other Rooms, Other Wonders.

 He enrolled in the MFA program (writing) at the University of Arizona at Tucson, where he earned a degree in 2004.
 His first published story was "Our Lady of Paris" published in Zoetrope: All-Story in Fall 2006.
 This gained the attention of a literary agent, Bill Clegg, who then helped him to publish a story in Granta and three stories in The New Yorker.
 Mueenuddin's first collection of stories In Other Rooms, Other Wonders was published in February 2009 (four new stories, plus the four previously published).
-Mueenuddin's writing is influenced by Anton Chekov, "I like the Russians, like everyone else.
+His novel This Is Where the Serpent Lives was published in January 2026.
+Mueenuddin's writing is influenced by Anton Chekov; he has said "I like the Russians, like everyone else.
 I am constantly reading Chekov.
 I am never not reading Chekov."